masc-ucsc/docs/docs/pyrope/08-memories.md

 In the generated netlist, every attach lowers to punched ports threaded through the hierarchy: downstream tools (LEC, PD, DFT) see ordinary module ports, never hierarchical references.
-The `pub` surface of a module is enumerable, like its ports — renaming or removing a `pub reg` is an interface change.
+A `regref` path is therefore part of the elaborated hardware contract: renaming, removing, or moving the referenced register can break downstream attach sites.

 ## Multidimensional arrays